-114. The planned qualification and non-qualification hours for the student for the funding year are recorded in the ILR and in the school census.
-From 2020 to 2021 onwards study programme and T Level programme planned hours are recorded in separate fields.
+- 114. The planned qualification and non-qualification hours for the student for the funding year are recorded in the ILR and in the school census.
+From 2021 to 2022 onwards study programme and T Level programme planned hours are recorded in separate fields.
 Study programme planned hours reflect the hours planned for the academic year whereas T Level planned hours are recorded for the length of the T Level programme.
-For more information please refer to guidance for submitting the ILR and school census.

-- 115. If the student is on a study programme that spans more than one funding year, the planned hours recorded in the data return must be set at the start of each funding year to only reflect the planned hours for the funding year from 1 August 2020 and 31 July 2021. - 116.
+For more information please refer to guidance for submitting the ILR and school census. - 115.
+If the student is on a study programme that spans more than one funding year, the planned hours recorded in the data return must be set at the start of each funding year to only reflect the planned hours for the funding year from 1 August 2021 and 31 July 2022. - 116.
 Institutions must ensure that the planned hours entered on data returns are realistic and deliverable to each individual student and are supported by auditable evidence that the eligible activity offered to students is timetabled and exists. - 117.
-If the programme content changes within the first 6 weeks of the programme, the institution must update the planned hours. - 118.
-When institutions calculate planned hours using expected standard student attendance, institutions must use the average planned hours attended by students.
-This average must take account of students who both complete early and finish later than average. - 119.
-When institutions recruit students to start short study programmes, they must only record the planned hours for those associated planned short programmes.
-Institutions may plan programmes for students with the intention of starting the student on a small or nested qualification and progressing them onto a larger qualification when they are successful in the smaller one.
-In such cases, the planned hours for the programme must only include the hours for the smaller or nested qualification.
-When the institution is sure that the student will progress onto the larger qualification, they can update the planned hours to include the additional delivery.
-This advice applies equally whether or not there is a gap between a student's initial short study programme and their longer study programme. - 120.
-When an institution (or its subcontractors) closes a delivery centre during the funding year they must remove all planned hours after the closure date from all their data returns unless they have retained the students in a different delivery centre to complete their study programmes.
-This includes removing all planned hours after the closure date for students who withdrew from their study programme before the closure date.
+If the programme content changes within the first 6 weeks of the programme, the institution must update the planned hours.